matejmedvecky/pepmandis/README.md

   case of coverage (expected copy number) of entries is also provided. \
   (E.g. >enzyme4552\~COV=12.5).
 Value can be either integer or float larger than 1.0.

-- `-I`, `--in-blastp-file`: Specify path to 'blastp.xml' file generated in previous program \
+- `-I`, `--in-blastp-file`: Specify path to \'blastp.xml\' file generated in previous program  \
-  run.
-Applicable only if `--no-bsearch` argument is specified.
+  run to be used for functional specificity calculations instead of re-runing  \
+  long-lasting BLASTP search on the same dataset.'

 - `--stats-only`: Print general info, protein statistics and figures, and exit.